Swiss Alps Trail Running Grand Tour

 We answer a lot of questions here:

 When can you run the Via Valais?
 What are the huts like?
 Where can I get food and water along the way?
 What are the trails like?
 What are Bonus Peaks?
 Is it hard to navigate?
-Anything you might wonder about the Via Valley is probably answered here!
+Anything you might wonder about the Via Valais is probably answered here!